-When your customers are spreading the word about their purchases, it not only makes your company look good, but it also attracts new customers as well, who rely on reviews to feel comfortable purchasing from your brand.
+When your customers are spreading the word about their purchases, it not only makes your company look good, but it will attract new customers as well who rely on reviews to feel comfortable purchasing from an online store.

 Did it come on time?
 Was it great quality?
 Exactly as pictured?

-So, before you place reviews in your ‘nice-to-have’ column, notice how much purchasing power they have over your potential customers, especially during the peak shopping season.
+So, before you place reviews in your ‘nice-to-have’ column, notice how much purchasing power they have over your potential customers.
 If almost every single visitor to your store wanted to look at reviews before purchasing, wouldn’t they be better placed in the ‘must-have’ column?